mitinho87/mitinho87/README.md

 ---

-Senior Application Security leader with **12+ years** of progressive experience driving enterprise security transformation in Agile environments.
+Senior Security leader with **12+ years** of progressive experience driving enterprise security transformation in Agile environments.
 I bridge the gap between security requirements and business velocity — embedding security as an enabler rather than a bottleneck in high-speed development pipelines.

 ---